 If it be asked why the sufferers do not complain to the police, the answer is obvious.
 The same officer discharges the duplex functions of revenue and police, so that there is really no appeal.
 And were it otherwise, the police is so wretchedly corrupt that any complaint would produce only an additional grievance.
 The police themselves are addicted to the use of torture to a still greater extent in judicial than in fiscal cases.
 Equally vain would it be to apply for redress to the European collector, though a member of the highly-favoured Civil Service, and peculiarly approved by the magnates of Leadenhall-street.
-Sometimes, indeed, an enterprising individual does venture to address his service highness, but is invariably referred to the very superintendent of police against whom he is appealing.
+Sometimes, indeed, an enterprising individual does venture to address his serene highness, but is invariably referred to the very superintendent of police against whom he is appealing.
 Or perhaps he petitions the sub-collector, who tells him that his remedy is by an action in a court for damages, and sends him on to the principal collector.
 This gentleman tears his petition in pieces, and promises that the sub-collector shall inquire into his case; after which nothing more is ever thought of it.
 The European magistrates, in point of fact, are numerically insufficient for the duties assigned to them.
 For a territory comprising 13,000 square miles, with a population of a million and a half, there may be no more than four revenue officers ; for the 720,000 inhabitants of Madras, there is but one.
-It is therefore physically impossible that proper attention can whom, besides, the European grandee usually holds himself magnificently aloof.
+It is therefore whom, besides, the European grandee usually holds himself magnificently aloof.

-In districts where the assessment is low, the application of torture is seldom or never known.
-The cultivators are there able to pay their rents without ruin to themselves, and the work of the Government officials is light and pleasant to both parties.
-Unfortunately, this is the rare exception, but the fact shows, that by the exercise of a just liberality this abomination might be almost entirely removed from out the land.
+application of torture is seldom or never revolting force.
+The public, of course, would known.
+The cultivators are there able to pay never have tolerated such exhibition at the their rents without ruin to themselves, and the work of the Government officials is light and pleasant to both parties.
+Unfortunately, and it is hardly possible to conceive the prize this is the rare exception, but the fact shows, that by the exercise of a just liberality this himself as the chief actor in a real drama, emabomination might be almost entirely removed from out the land.
 The police and revenue functions should likewise be made perfectly distinct, that the sufferer from extortion might at least have some chance of redress.
 There is no doubt some difficulty to be apprehended for yet a brief space, until the natives become assured that the European magistrates are in earnest as to their professed intention of putting an end to the use of torture.
 It is utterly absurd to suppose that the Government was previously ignorant of its existence.
 Members of the Civil Service, military men, clergymen, and merchants, all agree in confessing their knowledge of the evil-and a guilty knowledge it must have been on the part of those who could have redressed the wrongs of their fellow-subjects.
 Some honourable exceptions undoubtedly prevailed.
-So far back as 1840, Mr. M. LEWIN distinctly advised the authorities that torture was used in his district, but those great men hugged themselves in the belief that their dominion was for ever, and that no prying eye would ever pierce the veil that enshrouded their selfishness.
+So far back as 1840, Mr. M. LEWIN distinctly advised the authorities that torture was used in his district, but those great-men hugged themselves in the belief that their dominion was for ever, and that no prying eye would ever pierce the veil that enshrouded their selfishness.